zararah/zararah.net/_posts/2014/2014-11-14-latin-american-women-writers.md

 For posterity, I'm recording them here - I doubt I'll get round to reading even a fraction on this trip, but in case they are useful to anybody else:

-*With big thanks to the very cool ladies on Twitter who recommended these books - Renata, Paz, Jinan, Marianne, Gaba, Biella, Gabriela, Lena*
+*With big thanks to the very cool ladies on Twitter who recommended these books - Renata, Paz, Jinan, Marianne, Gaba, Biella, Gabriela, Lena, Maricarmen*

 * Rigoberta Menchu - (Guatemala) I studied her semi-biography, ["I, Rigoberta Menchu"](https://www.goodreads.com/book/show/233292.I_Rigoberta_Mench_), in university, and loved it.
 Highly recommended.